-The courses are identified by department, number of credit hours (and how often the class meets per week) and whether the class is upper or lower division.
+The courses are identified by field of study, number of credit hours and whether the class is upper or lower division.

-HIS 309K Western Civilization in Medieval Times: This is a history class—HIS—that is worth 3 credit hours (so meets 3 times a week).
+HIS 309K Western Civilization in Medieval Times: This is a history class HIS that is worth 3 credit hours.
 The numbers “09” tell you it is lower division, since lower division classes number from 1-19.

 Lower division courses are introductory, generally taken by first and second year undergraduate students.
 Upper division courses, numbered from 20 to 79--are more advanced and are generally taken by third and forth year undergraduate students.
 Graduate level courses--numbered from 80 to 99—require special permission from the department for exchange students to enroll in them.

-The "K" is indicating some kind of sequence for a degree that is usually not relevant to an exchange student.
+The "K" could indicate a sequence for a degree that is usually not relevant to an exchange student.

-CH 456 Analytical Chemistry: This is a chemistry class that meets four times a week for four credits and is in upper division.
+CH 456 Analytical Chemistry: This is a chemistry class that is four credits and is in upper division.